 Guest star appearances take her continuously to all the important opera houses and festivals in Europe (a.o. to Barcelona, Berlin, Hamburg, Munich, Vienna, Salzburg, Paris, London, Milan, Rome, Venice, Verona, Brussels, Amsterdam) as well as to the USA (a.o.
 Metropolitan Operahouse New-York, Dallas) and Japan and China.
 She has worked with many of the greatest conductors (a.o.
 Nikolaus Harnoncourt, Christoph von Dohnanyi, Fabio Luisi, Lorin Maazel, Gustavo Dudamel, Daniel Harding) and stage directors (a.o.
 Franco Zeffirelli, Liliana Cavani, Ruth Berghaus, Sven-Eric Bechtolf, Stefan Herheim, Martin Kusej).
 Elena Mosuc also continues to give frequent concerts and to appear in opera soirees in her native country.
 During the last years, Elena Mosuc has established her reputation as one of the world’s most versatile and expressive sopranos.

 Highlights of recent seasons include her highly acclaimed role debuts as Mimì ( La Bohème ) in Zürich and Bucharest, Luisa Miller, Norma and Maria Stuarda in Zurich and at the State Opera Berlin and Norma in Lyon and at the Théâtre des Champs-Élysées in Paris.
-Thereupon she appeared with sensational success in La Traviata, Rigoletto, Luisa Miller, Carmen and Lucia di Lammermoor at the Teatro alla Scala, Lucia di Lammermoor, La Traviata, Riigoletto at the Bavarian State Opera, La Traviata in the Verona Arena, at the Opera Nationala Iasi in Romania and Liceu di Barcelona, as Lucia and Donna Anna at the Deutsche Oper Berlin, Lucia at the Theatre du Capitole of Toulouse, Palermo and at the Teatro Regio di Torino, as Gilda at the Teatro Regio di Parma, Elvira in I Puritani, Gilda and Violetta at the Vienna State Opera, Gilda and Elvira at the Palacio Euskalduna in Bilbao, as Zerbinetta (Ariadne auf Naxos) in Zurich, at the Salzburg Festival and in Bastille ( Paris ), in all principal female roles in Les Contes d’Hoffmann at the State Opera of Hamburg and in Zurich, and lately as Lucrezia Borgia at the Théâtre Royale de la Monnaie in Brussels, Semiramide in Lyon and Paris, Magda ( La Rondine ) in München, Norma at the Savonlinna Opera Festival in Finland, Lucrezia Borgia in ABAO Bilbao and La Traviata in Athens.
+Thereupon she appeared with sensational success in La Traviata, Rigoletto, Luisa Miller, Carmen and Lucia di Lammermoor at the Teatro alla Scala, Lucia di Lammermoor, La Traviata, Riigoletto at the Bavarian State Opera, La Traviata in the Arena of Verona, at the Opera Nationala Iasi in Romania and Liceu di Barcelona, as Lucia and Donna Anna at the Deutsche Oper Berlin, Lucia at the Theatre du Capitole of Toulouse, Palermo and at the Teatro Regio di Torino, as Gilda at the Teatro Regio di Parma, Elvira in I Puritani, Gilda and Violetta at the Vienna State Opera, Gilda and Elvira at the Palacio Euskalduna in Bilbao, as Zerbinetta (Ariadne auf Naxos) in Zurich, at the Salzburg Festival and in Bastille ( Paris ), in all principal female roles in Les Contes d’Hoffmann at the State Opera of Hamburg and in Zurich, and lately as Lucrezia Borgia at the Théâtre Royale de la Monnaie in Brussels and ABAO Bilbao, Semiramide in Lyon and Paris, Magda ( La Rondine ) in München, Norma at the Savonlinna Opera Festival in Finland, La Traviata in Athens.
+The greatest successes of the year 2017 were the debut as Anna Bolena at the Theater Sao Carlos in Lisbon, the productions Maria Stuarda in Genova and Lucia di Lammermoor in Las Palmas de Gran Canaria and Menorca.

 In addition to her opera performances, she also likes to lend her talent to other projects that spark her interest.
 In recent years she discovered among others Fado and Musical and has given various concerts ( OPERFADO with the greatest soloist Fado Gonçalo Salgueiro ).
 She also feels passionate about film music, which led to her involvement in the CD L'amore è poesia with the wonderful music of Flavio Motalla especially composed for her voice ( with The London Symphony Orchestra in Abbey Road Studios, CD released in September 2016).